 We have an expert team who are experienced in a broad range of matters regarding Family Law.
 Our team understand that family matters can be sensitive in nature, and because of this, you will receive expert and sympathetic advice from our family solicitors.

-A civil partnership now provides legal rights for both same sex and oposite sex couples, similar to those in a marriage, in areas such as wills and inheritance rights, financial issues such as tax pensions and insurance.
+A civil partnership now provides legal rights for both same sex and opposite sex couples, similar to those in a marriage, in areas such as wills and inheritance rights, financial issues such as tax, pensions and insurance.
 It is also a contract with legal implications, particularly in terms of the division of assets if the relationship breaks down.

-Civil partnerships were intially only available to same sex couples but this changed in the summer of 2018 following a ruling by the UK's highest court confirming that restricting civil partnerships to gay couples was a breach of human rights.
+Civil partnerships were initially only available to same sex couples, but this changed in the summer of 2018 following a ruling by the UK's highest court confirming that restricting civil partnerships to same sex couples was a breach of human rights.

-When considering entering a civil partnership, if one or both parties has significant wealth built up via a business or inherited, then they may wish to seek to protect this in the event of the partnership failing.
-This can be done via a pre+partnership agreement.
+When entering a civil partnership, if one or both parties has significant wealth built up via a business or inheritance, then they may wish to seek to protect this in the event of the partnership failing.
+This can be done via a pre-partnership agreement.

 When a relationship breaks down, a civil partnership must be formally ‘dissolved’ by the court which has powers to make orders relating to financial matters and any children, as in a divorce.

 Our team appreciate that the breakdown of a relationship is a distressing time for all concerned.
 It is because of this that you receive clear and sympathetic advice from our family solicitors.

 How we can help

 At Elliot Mather we understand that no client’s circumstances are alike.
 Our specialised team are able to offer advice on a variety of family law matters.

 The level of help you would like from us is entirely up to you.
 Our dedicated team can support you right across Derbyshire and Nottinghamshire.